thesadru/disnake/docs/ext/commands/api.rst

 .. function:: disnake.ext.commands.on_command(ctx)

-    An event that is called when a command is found and is about to be invoked.
+    An event that is called when a command is fond and is abot to be invoked.

     This event is called regardless of whether the command itself succeeds via error or completes.